tsengia/tsengia.github.io/_posts/2022-12-20-old-projects.md

 Eventually, I figured out how to use PHP and MySQL to create some websites, which I've preserved on this website too.

 ## Keypad Widget
-My father is an Instructional Tech Specialist, which means he helps teachers use technology in the classroom, but in a more involved method than IT.
+My father is an Instructional Tech Specialist, which means he helps teachers use technology in the classroom.
 He once asked me to code up a little web widget for students to use for the popular "breakout room" activity.

 So using HTML and JavaScript I made a webpage that shows a keypad.
 If you type in the right combo, it flashes "Success!".